Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning

 Thus, $\riskmeas_{\timeidx}$ is Lipschitz continuous a.s. wrt the essential supremum norm, and hence it is absolutely continuous a.s..
-Furthermore, any linear combination of monotone, translation invariant risk measures remains absolutely continuous a.s..
-This implies that we can use the universal approximation theorem on $\VaR_{\alpha}$, $\CVaR_{\alpha}$, and the difference between $\CVaR_{\alpha}$ and $\VaR_{\alpha}$ for any threshold $\alpha \in (0,1)$ due to their a.s. absolute continuity.
+Furthermore, any linear combination of monotone and translation invariant risk measures remains absolutely continuous a.s..
+This implies that we can use the universal approximation theorem on $\VaR_{\alpha}$, $\CVaR_{\alpha}$, and the difference between $\CVaR_{\alpha}$ and $\VaR_{\alpha}$ for any threshold $\alpha \in (0,1)$ due to their almost sure absolute continuity.